 Winter Watch Takeaway

 These epic fraudulent experiments were not intended to stay in a little circle of psychologists and academia.
 Naturally, the lugenpresse picked up on the results and, without question or vetting, ran national stories that inserted this faked behavior into the public psyche to “explain” the alleged Holocaust and to make the goyim feel guilty.
-In the real world, goons who would willingly administer shocks such as this are groomed and selected for their psychopathic/sadistic tendencies.
+In the real world, goons and flying monkeys who would willingly administer shocks such as these are groomed and selected for their psychopathic/sadistic tendencies.
 This “experiment” distracts from that.